hashicorp/terraform-website/content/source/docs/cloud/integrations/run-tasks/index.html.md

 ## Prerequisites

-In order to build a custom integration, you must have a server capable of receiving requests from Terraform Cloud and responding with a status update to a supplied callback URL.
-When creating an event hook you supply an endpoint url to receive the hook.
-We send a test POST to the supplied URL, which must respond with a 200 in order for the event hook to be created.
+To build a custom integration, you must have a server capable of receiving requests from Terraform Cloud and responding with a status update to a supplied callback URL.
+When creating an event hook, you supply an endpoint url to receive the hook.
+We send a test POST to the supplied URL, and it must respond with a 200 for the event hook to be created.

 This feature relies heavily on the proper parsing of [plan JSON output](../../../internals/json-format.html).
 When sending this output to an external system, be certain that system can properly interpret the information provided.